HeyHeyChicken/YouTube-Video-Downloader/README.md

 ```
 node index.js
 ```
-2) Open your browser at the following address: http://localhost:3000/read?url=https://www.youtube.com/watch?v=ECCWM6MUe0o<br/>
+2) Open your browser at the following address:<br/>
+   http://localhost:3000/read?url=https://www.youtube.com/watch?v=ECCWM6MUe0o<br/>
    If you need to change settings in the future, you'll have to edit the "/settings.json".